AI-Powered CPS-Enabled Vulnerable-User-Aware Urban Transportation Digital Twin: Methods and Applications: Introduction

 Literally, DT is the digital replica of a physical object or asset \cite{grieves2005product}, where a digital world mirrors a physical world for real-time diagnosis, prognosis, and decision making.
-Recent years have seen a growing amount of studies on DT in various domains, ranging from manufacturing \cite{grieves2005product}, aerospace \cite{li2021digital}, to smart cities \cite{liao2021cooperative}.
-In particular, there is a sizable body of articles on transportation DTs powered by vehicular technologies such as connectivity and autonomy \cite{schwarz2022role,wang2022mobility,hossain2023new,zheng2023opencda,li2023traffic}.
-With such a growing trend, we would like to restrict the scope of this survey paper.
-Here we are particularly interested in urban traffic settings where cars have to interact with vulnerable road users (VRU) (i.e., non-motorists such as pedestrian, bicyclists, other cyclists, or persons on personal conveyance~\cite{fhwa22vru}), who are an integral part and also potential users of the DT.
-We will primarily focus on two use cases, namely, intersection safety warning and network wide traffic signal control, for improved traffic safety and efficiency.
-The literature on DTs for urban traffic management is lacking, partly because the development of a DT for a system is non-trivial, particularly involved with human participants like VRUs.
-The development of such a DT must engage with expertise in sensing, communication, computing, and human-centric perspectives.
-Accordingly, we strongly believe that a comprehensive review is warranted on trans-disciplinary topics.

-This paper presents a survey paper on methods and applications of DT for urban traffic management.
+Recent years have seen a growing amount of studies on DT in various domains \cite{grieves2005product,li2021digital,liao2021cooperative}, including a sizable body of articles on vehicular DTs \cite{schwarz2022role,wang2022mobility,hossain2023new,zheng2023opencda,li2023traffic}.
+With recent explosive growth of literature on DTs, we would like to restrict the scope of this paper to applications in the urban setting, especially when vulnerable road users (VRU) (i.e., non-motorists such as pedestrian, bicyclists, other cyclists, or persons on personal conveyance~\cite{fhwa22vru}) are an integral part of the system and also potential users of the DT.
+The studies of DTs for urban traffic management, especially involving VRUs, are lacking, partly because the development of a DT for a system is non-trivial, particularly when involved with humans.
+This paper presents methods and applications for the development of DTs for urban transportation systems.
 We will depict a DT pipeline prototype, leveraging the architecture of cyberphysical systems and AI methods.
-We will propose a DT for real-time traffic monitoring and optimization \cite{asce}, based on an existing physical testbed deployed in New York City (NYC) leveraging cutting-edge sensing, communication, computing, and AI-based automation.
-The overall contributions of this paper include: (1) introducing AI methods used in the DT pipeline; (2) exploring the architecture of transportation DTs and propose a prototype for reference; and (3) identifying gaps and directions.

 The rest of this paper is organized below.
-Section~\ref{sec:pre} unifies various concepts of DT and introduces the relationship between cyberphysical transportation systems and DTs; Section~\ref{sec:related} reviews the literature on sensing and communication technologies, object detection and tracking, and urban transportation use cases.
-Section~\ref{sec:ourDT} demonstrates the architecture of our proposed DT building on a real-world testbed.
-Section~\ref{sec:conclud} concludes our work and presents potential research directions as well as open questions.
+Section~\ref{sec:pre} introduces transportation DTs enabled by cyberphysical systems, and position this paper; Sections~\ref{sec:related} and \ref{subsec:use} review each component within CPS, and use cases for urban transportation, respectively.
+Section~\ref{sec:testbed} demonstrates the available testbeds for DT testing and validation.
+Section~\ref{sec:conclud} concludes our work, presents potential research directions and open questions.